reactbits/fiber/README.md

 # fiber

-React components to use in chat, email applications.
+React components to use in messaging applications.

 ## TODO